lh3/minisv/README.md

 2. Intersect candidate SVs extracted from multiple alignment files with `isec`.
    You can skip this step if you use one reference genome only, but you would lose the key advantage of minisv.
-The first two steps are shared by all calling modes.
+The first two steps are shared by all calling modes, though the input alignments may be different.
 You can combine them together with the `e` command, which provides a more convenient but less flexible interface.

 3. Call SVs supported by multiple reads using `merge`.
 This command counts the number of supporting reads for each sample.
 You can filter out SVs supported